-During the year, the Council provided funds to 60 people to assist them.
+During the year, the Council did not provide any funds to people to assist them.
 The maximum amount of assistance a person can receive in one year is usually limited to \$100.

 NOTE 1 - PURPOSE OF THE COUNCIL ON AGING AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES: (Continued)